avirajkhare00/linus-pr-bot/README.md

 ## ⚠️ Disclaimer

-This bot is intended for educational and entertainment purposes.
-The "Linus style" comments are inspired by Linus Torvalds' communication style but are generated by AI/templates.
-Use responsibly and ensure your team is comfortable with the direct feedback style.
+This bot is intended for educational and entertainment purposes, though it provides real technical value through AI-powered code analysis.
+The "Linus style" comments are inspired by Linus Torvalds' communication style but are generated by AI.
+The code analysis, however, is genuinely helpful for identifying real issues.

+**Use responsibly:**
+- Ensure your team is comfortable with the direct feedback style
+- The AI analysis is quite accurate but not infallible
+- Always verify critical security issues identified by the bot
+- Consider the bot as a helpful reviewer, not a replacement for human code review

 ## 🐛 Troubleshooting

 ### Common Issues

 **"Invalid GitHub token"**
-- Verify your token has the correct permissions
+- Verify your token has the correct permissions (`repo`, `pull_requests`)
 - Check that the token hasn't expired

-**"Webhook signature invalid"**
-- Ensure `GITHUB_WEBHOOK_SECRET` matches your webhook configuration
+- For fine-grained tokens, ensure repository access is granted

+**"Webhook timeout / We couldn't deliver this payload"**
+- ✅ **Fixed in latest version!** Bot now responds to webhooks instantly
+- Check Railway/deployment logs for processing status
-- Verify the webhook URL is correct
+- Verify bot is running and accessible at webhook URL

 **"OpenAI API error"**
-- Check your OpenAI API key
+- Check your OpenAI API key is valid
-- Verify you have sufficient credits
+- Verify you have sufficient credits ($5-20/month typical)
-- The bot will fall back to templates if OpenAI fails
+- Bot gracefully falls back to rule-based analysis if OpenAI fails
+- Monitor API usage in OpenAI dashboard

 **"Bot commenting multiple times"**
-- The bot includes a signature to prevent duplicates
+- Bot includes signature `<!-- linus-pr-bot -->` to prevent duplicates
-- Check if the signature detection is working correctly
+- Check if duplicate detection is working in logs
+- Verify webhook isn't being triggered multiple times

+**"AI analysis not working"**
+- Ensure `OPENAI_API_KEY` is set correctly
+- Check logs for "AI code analysis failed" messages
+- Bot will use basic rule-based analysis as fallback
+- Verify OpenAI account has API access enabled

+**"Slow performance"**
+- AI analysis adds 2-5 seconds per PR (normal)
+- Large PRs with many files take longer to analyze
+- Consider upgrading OpenAI plan for faster responses
+- Check for timeout protection logs (45-second limit)

 ### Debug Mode